Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

-So it’s vital to know how your own email marketing activities are performing.
-After all, what you can measure, you can grow.
+So it’s vital to keep track of your email marketing performance.
+After all, what you measure, grows.

-To help you do that in relation to email marketing, this post details 7 top email KPI metrics you should be tracking, including how to calculate each one.
+This post details the 7 top email KPI metrics you should be tracking (and we'll show you how to calculate each one)...

 Top 7 Email KPIs